-AP source: White House finds Pelosi drug plan ‘unworkable’
+AP Source: White House finds Pelosi drug plan ‘unworkable’

 The official spoke on condition of anonymity to discuss ongoing deliberations.

-Trump is instead backing a bipartisan Senate bill from Iowa Republican Charles Grassley and Oregon Democrat Ron Wyden.
-It would limit what seniors pay out of their own pockets for medications, while also requiring drug companies to pay rebates to Medicare if they hike prices beyond the inflation rate.
+Trump is instead backing a bipartisan bill from Sens.
+Charles Grassley, R-Iowa, and Ron Wyden, D-Ore.
+That legislation would for the first time limit what seniors have to pay out of their own pockets for medications.
+It would also require drug companies to pay rebates to Medicare if they hike prices beyond the inflation rate.
+Those ideas are also part of Pelosi’s more ambitious legislation.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.